FTC-ORBIT/Tutorials/Computer Vision.md

 # Tutorial for FTC OpenCV and VisionPortal

-This is a tutorial for working with your camera, from the first steps of setting it up all the way up to recognizing game pieces and April Tags.
+This is a tutorial for working with your camera, from the first steps of setting it up all the way up to recognizing game pieces and AprilTags.

 # Setting up the camera
 You can Learn how to learn how to connect your camera to the Control Hub and how to look at what it sees here: